Route capacity: Application to railways

 Route capacity is often calculated and applied in the management and design of rail systems.
 For railways with very high passenger loads, the maximum possible route capacity is an important factor.
-A common unit for route capacity is people per hour (pph), which can for metro style systems can be as high as 80,000.
+A common unit for route capacity is people per hour (pph), which for metro style systems can be as high as 80,000.
 Route capacity can also be expressed as number of vehicles per hour, such as 16 trains per hour (tph).
 Route capacities in rail lines with two tracks are almost always the same in either direction.

 The maximum speed or average speed of rail traffic will have no impact on the route capacity where all train services are of the same type, and the stopping patterns are the same.
 Whilst slower trains will mean passengers take longer to reach their destination, the number of trains moving past a specific point will remain the same.
 Route capacity at a particular period of time can be observed by an observer standing on a station platform.
 A slower rail system will require more rolling stock to maintain a high throughput of trains.
 The speed of traffic will affect the required headway between trains (it is not simply proportional to the speed) and will thus affect the route capacity.

 In calculating route capacity it is important to consider practical considerations.
 Many railways will wish to operate at the maximum capacity for hours on any given day, and the theoretical capacity is not sustainable for more than a few trains.
 A reduced level of capacity, which can be maintained for hours, is often calculated.
 A railway that operates at close to the level of theoretical capacity for extended periods will have lower punctuality (fewer trains arriving when timetabled).

 Route capacity depends on the number of passengers using a system, if only because this will affect the length of station stops.
 Much of the route capacity in an existing rail system will be used for existing timetabled rail movements.
 This is described as used capacity.
 What capacity remains to be allocated to additional trains is called available capacity.

 Increasing route capacity for a rail system requires substantial investment in infrastructure.
 Increasing route capacity for a railway from, for example, 12 trains per hour, to 20 per hour, can be a very substantial project requiring substantial budgets.

 Rail capacity is often less affected by the weather than route capacity for aircraft.
 However it can be affected by e.g. snow blocking the line, or by buckled rails at high temperatures.